mukundan316-cell/UseCaseFramework/DATABASE_SCHEMA.md

 ## Overview

-The RSA AI Use Case Value Framework uses a PostgreSQL database with three main tables designed for scalability, data integrity, and real-time operations.
+The RSA AI Use Case Value Framework uses a PostgreSQL database with 12 comprehensive tables designed for scalability, data integrity, and real-time operations.
+The schema supports use case management, metadata configuration, questionnaire functionality, dynamic question registry, and section progress tracking.
 All database operations are handled through Drizzle ORM with type-safe queries and automatic migrations.

 ## Database Connection